 His research primarily focuses on bacteria associated with human diseases.
 One aspect of his research is analyzing the prevalence of antibiotic resistance from bacterial populations within the Rock River and the effect of different human and agricultural contaminants on resistant levels.
 These studies utilize microbial and molecular techniques identifying molecular genes associated with antibiotic resistance and furthermore determine if these bacteria can potentially cause human disease.
 Another research area of Dr. Skwor's lab is developing alternative treatments to combat multiple drug resistant bacterial populations and cancer using visible light with different photosensitizers, also known as photodynamic therapy.

-Chemistry Lab Supervisor
+CBS Lab Supervisor

 Copyright © 2015 Rockford University, all rights reserved